Android-9/overthewire-bandit/overthewire.md

 * * * * * bandit22 /usr/bin/cronjob_bandit22.sh &> /dev/null
 ```

-You can see that this cronjob runs the shell file `/usr/bin/cronjob_bandit22.sh` repeatedly every minute.
+You can see that this cronjob runs the shell file `/usr/bin/cronjob_bandit22.sh` as bandit22 repeatedly every minute.

 Navigate to this script to see what is being executed.